RebellionRider/pl-sql-tut-69/README.md

 ● File "script from video.sql"

 This file has the code which I demosntrated in PL/SQL Video Tuorial 69 on my YouTube channel.

+Do make sure to Subscribe to our YouTube channel for more intresting videos www.YouTube.com/RebellionRider

+also do make sure to follow me on my social media Twitter.com/RebellionRider www.fb.me/TheRebellionRider www.instagram.com/RebellionRider